grafana/loki/docs/sources/setup/upgrade/_index.md

 | `validation.max-label-names-per-series`                | 15          | 30          | - |
 | `legacy-read-mode`                                     | false       | true        | Deprecated.
 It will be removed in the next minor release. |
 {{% /responsive-table %}}

-#### Structured Metadata, Open Telemetry, Schemas and Indexes

-A flagship feature of Loki 3.0 is native support for the Open Telemetry Protocol (OTLP).
-This is made possible by a new feature in Loki called [Structured Metadata]({{< relref "../../get-started/labels/structured-metadata" >}}), a place for metadata which doesn't belong in labels or log lines.
-OTel resources and attributes are often a great example of data which doesn't belong in the index nor in the log line.

-Structured Metadata is enabled by default in Loki 3.0, however, it requires your active schema be using both the `TSDB` index type AND the `v13` storage schema.
-If you are not using both of these you have two options:
-  * Upgrade your index version and schema version before updating to 3.0, see [schema config upgrade]({{< relref "../../operations/storage/schema#changing-the-schema" >}}).
-  * Disable Structured Metadata (and therefor OTLP support) and upgrade to 3.0 and perform the schema migration after.
-This can be done by setting `allow_structured_metadata: false` in the `limits_config` section or set the command line argument `-validation.allow-structured-metadata=false`.

 #### Automatic stream sharding is enabled by default